Last Updated on August 11, 2020

 Some days the challenge will feel more like a chore.
 You may doubt yourself and struggle at times, but you will come out on the other end, a stronger and more determined person.

-Even if you look like a lunatic as you pace around the occasional bus station.
+Even if you look like a maniac as you pace around the occasional bus station.